ferama/kalic/README.md

 docker-compose up -d
 ```

-Wait some time (half an hour? less?) to let the chroot environment build
+Wait some time (half an hour? less?) to let the chroot environment build.

 Look at the logs with

 ```